softlayer/jumpgate/README.md

 ## Troubleshooting

+### Liquid Exception

-1. Some consoles may throw a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error when you run `jekyll serve`.
+Some consoles may throw a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error when you run `jekyll serve`.
 This means the console does not use UTF-8 by default.
 To get around this, run these commands first (especially if you use Git for Windows).

     $ cmd
     $ chcp 65001